ofauchon/zaza-tracker/README.md

 ```
 cd receiver/
-Run "make" to build the firmaware
+Run "make" to build the firmware
-Run "make flash" to flash (with bluepill)
+Run "make flash" to flash (with BlackMagic Probe)
-Run "make term" to open serial console (with bluepill)
+Run "make term" to open serial console (with blackMagic Probe)
 ```

 # Work in progress